ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     - class can implement only ONE abstract class
     - can specify a constructor parameter
 - nice typeclass definition: https://scalac.io/typeclasses-in-scala/
+    - be able to define a trait contract for some types without modifying those types directly
     - essentially ad-hoc polymorphism, inspired from haskell type classes, and very similar to golang interfaces
 - integer types - `Short` (16bit), `Int` (32bit?), `Long` (64bit?)
     - `Long` instantiation - `1000000000000000000L` or `100000: Long`